sculptor/sculptor.github.io/documentation/development-environment.md

 ### Creation of local Eclipse p2 repository mirror
 {: #p2-mirror}

 To improve the development experience the needed external Eclipse p2 repositories are "mirrored" via Eclipse Tycho.
-This mirror is located in the folder "devtools/eclipse-mirror/.p2-mirror/".
 The mirroring process is activated by using the Maven profile `mirror`:

 ~~~
-cd devtools/sculptor-distribution
 mvn initialize -Pmirror
 ~~~

 The *initial* mirroring process takes hours!!!
+After the build is finished then the mirror can be found in the folder "devtools/eclipse-mirror/.p2-mirror/".
+{: .alert}

+Make sure that the [Maven profile used for the local Eclipse p2 repository mirror](#p2-mirror-profile) is added to the Maven "settings.xml".
 {: .alert .alert-error}

-Make sure that the [Maven profile used for the local Eclipse p2 repository mirror](#p2-mirror-profile) is added to the Maven "settings.xml".
-{: .alert}

 ### Installation of custom Eclipse IDE

 By using Eclipse Tycho it's possible to create a customized Eclipse installation.
-This Eclipse installation is located in the folder "devtools/eclipse-ide/target/products/org.sculptor.ide/<platform>".
 The installation process is activated by using the Maven profile `ide`:

 ~~~
-cd releng/sculptor-distribution
 mvn verify -Pide
 ~~~

+After the build is finished then the Eclipse installation can be found in the folder "devtools/eclipse-ide/target/products/org.sculptor.ide/<platform>".
+{: .alert}

 ### Build the whole project